joseph-alberto/github-repositories-explorer/README.md

 npm start
 ```

-Your apps now live on http://localhost:3000.
+Your site is now live on: http://localhost:3000.

 ## Stack used in this project: